mitre/quaerite/quaerite-examples/README.md

 -->
 Quaerite Examples
 ===========================
-This module offers examples to get your hands wet on example data with example tasks.
+This module offers examples to get your hands dirty on example data with example tasks.
 This set of examples is built around the "TheMovieDB" (_tmdb_).
 The inspiration for the use of this dataset comes from Doug Turnbull and John Berryman's book, [Relevant Search](https://www.manning.com/books/relevant-search) and the "Think Like a Relevance Engineer" training offered by Doug and colleagues at [OpenSourceConnections (o19s)](https://opensourceconnections.com).
 As you'll see, these examples rely on data and a Solr config kindly made available by Doug and _o19s_.

 **Note: this module is under construction.
 We still need to add the ```ground_truth.csv``` and ```experiments.json``` files... among other things.**